1995 Wales rugby union tour of South Africa: Squad

+Matches

+South-East Transvaal vs Wales

 Wales' only warm-up game was against South-East Transvaal on 29 August in Witbank.
 At the time, South-East Transvaal were playing in the third division of the Currie Cup, South Africa's provincial competition.
 They came into the game having won eleven successive matches in the competition.
 South-East Transvaal won the game comfortably by 47 points to 6.
 They scored five tries, and fly-half Jacques Benade kicked all five conversions as well as three penalties and a drop-goal.
 Wales' only points came through two penalties kicked by their fly-half Aled Williams.

+South Africa vs Wales

 The test match against South Africa took place on 2 September at Ellis Park Stadium in Johannesburg.
 This was a week after the sport was declared "open" with restrictions on payments to players removed, making it the first test match of rugby union's professional era.
 This was the ninth test match between the countries, but only the second match since 1970.
 South Africa had won seven of the previous encounters, with one draw between the sides.
 As the reigning world champions following their victory in June, South Africa were overwhelming favourites to win the match.

-South Africa won the game by 40 points to 11.
-Wales had taken an early lead when Mark Bennett scored a try in the third minute, immediately following which South Africa lock Kobus Wiese punched an unsighted Derwyn Jones, knocking him out.
+South Africa won the game 40–11.
+Wales took an early lead when Mark Bennett scored a try in the third minute, immediately following which South Africa lock Kobus Wiese punched an unsighted Derwyn Jones, knocking him out.
 The incident was missed by the officials, and Wiese was not sanctioned during the match.
 South Africa responded through tries from Wiese and Francois Pienaar, and at half-time led by 18 points to 8.
 In the second-half, Wales' Neil Jenkins kicked a penalty to reduce the gap to seven points.
 South Africa then scored three tries in seven minutes to extend their lead to 29 points.
 A minute before the end of the match, Wales' Garin Jenkins punched South Africa's Joost van der Westhuizen.
-The punch, which knocked out van der Westhuizen resulted in Jenkins being sent off by the referee.
+The punch, which knocked out Van der Westhuizen resulted in Jenkins being sent off by the referee.

 Following the game, Wales invoked citing procedures against Wiese for the punch against Derwyn Jones.
 As a result of receiving a red card, Garin Jenkins also faced disciplinary proceedings.
 Both Wiese and Jenkins were banned from playing rugby for 30 days for their actions.

-Results

-Scores and results list Wales's points tally first.